Why is blogging so important?

 If you are a small business or an independent trader, you need people to know about you.
 Traffic to your website is the key to getting business through your door.
 But how do people find you?

-By creating regular blogs, which are informative, well researched and have been optimised for SEO, you create regular opportunities for customers to discover your brand through your website.
+By creating regular blogs, which are informative, well researched, and respond to questions people are asking, you create regular opportunities for customers to discover your brand through your website.
 Each blog shared on social media is another opportunity to raise your profile.

 Blogs alert search engines to your active website.